Kelton555/ASP-Number-Link-Solver/README.md

 # Project Policies
 Feel free to report any issues you may come across, I'd be glad to take a look and attempt fixes.
 Also feel free to contribute if you'd like; I may also create translation layers and GUI support for other types of boards at a later date

+Note that required dependencies may have different license policies than my code.
+Everything directly contained in this repository is my own original work and falls under the MIT license; refer to the policies of other projects as necessary.